 It’s a great option for a half-day trip and is one of the largest Art Galleries in America.
 Exhibitions range from ancient artefacts and artworks to modern pieces from around the world.
 It’s a brilliant place to broaden your horizons and get some cultural exposure.

 If you like barbeque, Lockhart may be the next place on your road trip list.
-Lockhart is known for being the food capital of smoked meats in Texas.
+Lockhart is known for being the food capital of smoked meats in Texas (see also ‘15 Amazing Things To Do In Lubbock During Your Vacation‘).
 It’s a three-hour drive from Dallas driving through Waco and Austin.
 Stopping in Waco, you can go to the Dr Pepper Museum and take a walk along the Brazos River.

 When in Lockhart, check out Kreuz market and try their smoked sausage.
 If you’re not satisfied, the number one barbeque in Lockhart is Black’s BBQ.
 Located on North Main Street, the family-owned restaurant opened in 1932.
 Here, you can eat to your heart’s desire with their signature smoked brisket and ribs.

 Lake Caddo is a three-hour drive from Dallas, and it’s definitely worth it for the views.
 It is a 25,000-acre lake on the border of Louisiana and is surrounded by cypress trees.
 In Caddo Lake state park, there are rustic cabins and a campsite for you to pitch your tent.

 On the lake, there are canoe and kayaking trails, as well as boat rides.
 The cypress trees add a swampy and peaceful feel to the lake, and it’s unsurprising that there have been so many bigfoot sightings here!
 The lake is also perfect for fishing, although beware of alligators!